jbuzzzzho/bereft-souls/README.md

 ## Building

-Our compatibility aide directly references various mods whose assemblies are currently provided in the repository.
+Our compatibility aides directly reference various mods.
+For open-source and source-available mods, we include their source code as submodules in our project tree.
+For closed-source mods, we embed their assemblies.
 Our approach may change in the future, but this is currently satisfactory.

 Since this servers as a monorepository with multiple embedded projects, we have to take an unorthodox approach to making tModLoader understand our project structure: